You'd think buying a TV stand would be simple. It's just a piece of furniture that holds a screen, right?

 The best advice?
 Start with size, narrow down by storage needs, then let style guide the final decision.

-If you're ready to explore options, take a look at our full TV Stands & Cabinets collection — from slim oak media consoles to rustic solid wood cabinets with drawers.
+If you're ready to explore options, take a look at our full TV Stands & Cabinets collection -from slim wooden media consoles to rustic solid wood cabinets with drawers.
 There's something for every room size and interior style.

 And if you're still figuring out how your TV unit fits into the bigger picture of your living room layout, our Coffee Table guide and Sideboards collection are worth a read - because the best rooms are the ones where every piece was chosen with a little thought.